Introduction

 Choice of project

-You will be expected to choose a project from a list provided, after consulting prospective supervisors to narrow down your choice.
+You will be expected to choose a project from a list provided, if desired, after consulting prospective supervisors to narrow down your choice.
 The project chosen is not as important as you may think.
 All of them are interesting once you get started, even if the subject of the research is strange to you at first.
 Some years ago, before there were “options” in Part II, a student requested a project in immunology.
 This was misheard as “parasitology”, and a project allocated.
 The disappointed student went on to be a most distinguished parasitologist, a Professor in this Department, and a Fellow of the Royal Society.

 Timing